solomspd/embedded-concurrent-scheduler/README.md

 This library sets out to create simple cooperative task scheduler for embedded C applications for STM32L4 devices.

+## Running this repo

+To run this repository to develop or run any of the sample applications, simply clone it and open it in keil.
+Then you can uncomment the compiler flags in the beginning of the `main.c` to print debug values over UART2.

+To select any of the sample applications to run, simply assign `TASK_SET` to the appropriate value (either `DEMO1` or `DEMO2` or `INTERNAL`).
+Internal is the simplest task set that involves toggling an LED and writing to UART2.

+No additional configuration required through CubeMx since no pin designations interfere between sample applications.

 ## Integrating into your project

-To build the project, use your preferred pinout and configurations and the resulting project files from CubeMX.
+To build the project, use your preferred pinout and configurations and the resulting project files from CubeMx.

 Simply include the `sched.h` file in main and the `itter.h` file in the interrupts source file.